 Kevin: OAT course instructor

-...a lecture hall.
-I primarily tutor MCAT, SAT, and the SAT.
+...primarily tutor MCAT, SAT, and the SAT.
 In my experience, rather than the Tutor being an all-knowing power who lectures on the information, the most beneficial environment for the student is one that feels like a conversation.
 By creating a dynamic atmosphere between Tutor and student, the student will be able to truly understand the material.
-Constant collaboration is the key to a student's success and I have spent years mastering...
+Constant collaboration is the key to a student's success and I have spent years mastering this skill.
+My interests,...

 Education & Certification

 - University of California-San Diego - Bachelor of Science, Human Biology/Education Studies

 - High School Chemistry

 - Algebra 2

 - IB Chemistry HL

 Anna: OAT course instructor

 ...the opportunity to work with students from low-income backgrounds, students with learning disabilities, English Language Learners as well as students from a range of racial/ethnic identities.
 I strongly believe in every students' ability to learn new and challenging concepts.
 I have a knack for presenting information in ways that resonate with students and that students can understand.
 I take pride in my ability to make learning fun and rewarding -- even when it is a...